YOYOPIG/Messenger_Hangman_Bot/README.md

-# Hangman for Messenger
+﻿# Hangman for Messenger
 Hi!
 This is a Facebook Messenger chatbot program allowing you to play the famous word guessing game "Hangman".

+### Running the program
+In order to run, make sure you have the following installed :

+- Python 3
+ - Flask
+ - pymessenger
+- pytransitions

+Then, just simply run app.py and things should be working.

+### How to play
 In this program, you can chat with the bot with the following messages:

  - **start** : To start the game
  - **help** : Show the rules of the game